[German: Wie kommt man vom Flughafen Wien in die Stadt]

 Bus, train or car?

-If you’d prefer to get a good night’s rest before continuing into Vienna, then consider a hotel near the airport (we have two just a short walk from arrivals).
+If you’d prefer to get a good night’s rest before continuing your journey into Vienna, then consider a hotel near the airport: we have two good ones adjacent to arrivals.

 Option 1: Car